jrmiddle/fpinswift-beta/07-Diagrams.md

 CGContextFillEllipseInRect(context, CGRectMake(225.0,37.5,75.0,75.0))
 ```

-This is very nice and short, but it is a bit hard to maintain.
+This is nice and short, but it is a bit hard to maintain.
 For example, what if we wanted to add an extra circle:

 ![](generated/example2.pdf)